paritytech/polkadot/roadmap/implementors-guide/src/types/overseer-protocol.md

 ## Statement Distribution Message

-The Statement Distribution subsystem distributes signed statements from validators to other validators.
+The Statement Distribution subsystem distributes signed statements and candidates from validators to other validators.
+It does this by distributing full statements, which embed the candidate receipt, as opposed to compact statements which don't.
 It receives updates from the network bridge and signed statements to share with other validators.

 ```rust